FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 These results show on a 2-asset case the weighting development when targeting a range of returns.
-The weighting noticeably change to extreme results very fast as the target returns change from ca 10% to 13%.
+The weightings noticeably change to extreme results very fast as the target returns change from ca 10% to 13%.
 This tendency to extreme weightings with only very small changes in (expected) returns will be a significant problem.

 For now lets formalize our results for future work and illustrate them as a graph.